sheepworrier/bhdbsl/rules.md

 This competition is open to all registered players.
 The competition will be played over the best of five frames up to and including the semi-final.
 The final will be over seven frames.

+### The Snooker Ladies Competition

+This competition is open to all female players.
+There is no entry fee for this competition, but if the player plays in one of the league teams the usual registration feed in section 8 apply.

 ### The Billiards Open Championship

 The competition is open to all registered players.
 The competition will be played up to 200 points per match during the earlier rounds.
 The semi-finals to be played up to 300 The final will be played up to 400 points.